 - Inert Ingredients…96.50% – water and glycerin

-Glycerin is used for many things – It also attracts moisture to the skin (they use it in soap and lotions), but not sure if that’s helpful in a fly spray.
-In its natural form, it’s also sweet-tasting which make you wonder if it would attract biting insects?
-No way to know, but it does not dissolve into oils, only water and alcohol.
-You can go here to learn more about it, but from what we read we don’t see a reason to put it in fly spray.
+Glycerin is used for many things: It attracts moisture to the skin (they use it in soap and lotions).
+But I’m not sure if that’s helpful in a fly spray for horses.
+And in its natural form, it’s also sweet-tasting which makes you wonder if it would attract biting insects?
+Well, there’s no way to know, but it does not dissolve into oils, only water and alcohol.
+You can go here to learn more about it.
+But from what we read, we don’t see a reason to put it in fly spray.

 At my local feed store, this stuff is priced at $26.99 for a 32 oz bottle, making it roughly $0.84/ounce.

 - 1 ½ cups apple cider vinegar 32oz – $2.19 ($0.73 per recipe, makes 3 recipes)

 - 1 tsp Eucalyptus oil 30mL – $5.99 ($0.99 per recipe, makes 6 recipes)

 - 1 tsp Citronella oil 30mL- $10.49 ($1.75 per recipe, makes 6 recipes)

 - 1 tsp Tea Tree oil 30mL – $5.99 ($0.99 per recipe, makes 6 recipes)

 Water is practically free, so I didn’t include a price for that in my ingredients.
 The above ingredients totals: $4.46 for 24oz or $0.18/oz.
 That’s almost a FIFTH of the price.
 And I paid $2.99 for the reusable bottle.
 But even with that, it’s waaay cheaper.